retiarylime/thinkpad-t14s/trackpoint/trackpoint.md

 		Option			"AccelSpeed"		"0.3"
 	EndSection
 	```

-	- Profile: Supports three profiles: “adaptive”, “flat” and “custom” respectively in order.
-Sets either boolean [0, 1].
-E.g. to enable `adaptive` profile, set to `1 0 0`.
-My favourite profile is flat `0 1 0`.
+	- **Option "AccelProfile" "string"**
+		- Sets the pointer acceleration profile to the given profile.
+Permitted values are adaptive, flat, custom.
+Not all devices support this option or all profiles.
+If a profile is unsupported, the default profile for this device is used.
+For a description on the profiles and their behavior, see the libinput documentation.

+	- **Option "AccelSpeed" "float"**
-	- Speed:  Sets the pointer acceleration speed within the range [-1, 1].
-0 is default.
-My favourite speed is `0.3`.
+		- Sets the pointer acceleration speed within the range [-1, 1].
+This only applies to the flat or adaptive profile.

 <!-- Optional:  You can also modify the `udev` rules trackpoint device attributes at `/etc/udev/rules.d/10-trackpoint.rules`